isomerpages/ogp-dunman/_academic/English Programme.md

 and the development of 21st Century competencies even more necessary for our students.
-Globally, the increasingly competitive international environment calls for an even greater need for linguistic and communicative competence, adaptability and flexibility.
-Our programme ensures that students experience a coherent and comprehensive language education that builds upon prior knowledge and skills.
+Globally, the increasingly competitive international environment calls for an even greater need for linguistic and communicative competence, adaptability and flexibility.</p>
+<p></p>
+<p>Our programme ensures that students experience a coherent and comprehensive
+language education that builds upon prior knowledge and skills.
 By emphasising critical thinking, cultural awareness, and effective communication, we prepare students to excel academically and thrive in an increasingly interconnected world.</p>
 <p></p>
 <p>Our comprehensive programme is designed to progressively develop critical
 and creative thinking alongside essential language and communication skills,